 Originally set up as a room-sharing app for users in the San Francisco area, Airbnb quickly realised that their service would be useful to travellers all over the world.
 Airbnb prioritised localisation so that as many people as possible could use the app and the website.

-Central to this strategy is the use of computer-aided translation tools, dynamically converting content into one of 26 languages depending on the user’s preferences.
+Central to this strategy is the use of computer-assisted translation tools, dynamically converting content into one of 26 languages depending on the user’s preferences.
 Dynamic translation has allowed Airbnb to grow their service incredibly quickly: it took them just one week to roll out their localised site for the Japanese market.

 Apple – micro-localisation for a truly global audience